 .ideadirectory for the RubyMine-specific settings and the project file, and libraries.

-Create a plain Ruby project as described in the section Creating Empty Project.
+Create a plain Ruby project as described in the Creating and Running Your First Ruby Project section.

-Create a Rails application as described in the section Creating Rails-Based Projects.
+Create a Rails application as described in the Creating and Running Your First Rails Application topic.

 - Gem application project for developing, building and pushing gems to github.
 This project type provides the necessary infrastructure and artifacts, required for creating gems.
-Refer to the section Creating Gem Project for details.
+See the Creating Gem Project section for details.

 For the client-side applications, RubyMine creates specific infrastructure, with the required files and directories.